Jacques Necker: Impact of the American Revolution

+Thomas Jefferson, who had succeeded Franklin as American minister to France and John Adams as head of American finance in Europe in 1785, learned about the meeting between the Van Staphorsts' representatives and the French Minister of Finance only in November 1786, when he received a redacted document describing the Dutch offer from Étienne Clavière, a Genevan banker and pro-America.

-The bankers advanced the treasury sufficient funds to forestall a crisis over the next year.
+The Dutch bankers advanced the treasury sufficient funds to forestall a crisis over the next year.
 The winter of 1788–89 was one of the bitterest in history.
-In the summer of 1789 when the population suffered from famine Necker intervened personally and successfully at the Amsterdam bank Hope & Co. to supply the 'King of France' with grain.
-The 2.4 million in the royal treasury he used as a collateral.
-Necker's method sought a more limited monarchy along the English constitutional and financial model.
+By the summer of 1789, the population suffered from famine.
+Necker intervened personally and successfully at the Amsterdam bank Hope & Co. to supply the 'King of France' with grain.
+He used the 2.4 million livres in the royal treasury as a collateral.

+The one non-noble minister

+By the time of his second term in office, Necker desired a more limited monarchy and favored increased power for the Estates General.
 According to Peter Kropotkin, Necker "helped to shake down the system which was already tottering to its fall, but he was powerless to prevent the fall from becoming a revolution: probably he did not even perceive that it was impending."

-The one non-noble minister